evintunador/templateGPT/README.md

     - [ ] update `model_evaluation.ipynb`'s teacher-forcing topk analysis to get more accurate %'s using batches

 ### potential future TODOs
+- [ ] switch to a better tokenizer.
+I'd rather build one from scratch than download from the internet but I also don't care enough about tokenizers to make one more complicated than the current BPE, ugh
 - [ ] setup .py files to be runnable in terminal rather than in the .ipynb files
 - [ ] switch to [TinyGrad](https://github.com/tinygrad/tinygrad)? very tempting bc then I could use apple silicon gpu (pytorch currently doesn't support complex numbers, which are used in [rotary positional encodings](https://arxiv.org/abs/2104.09864), on apple silicon) but I feel like it makes more sense to stick with pytorch for public accessibility reasons
 - [ ] add option to continually train pre-existing models & update its training data/hyperparameters accordingly